Chris Robshaw: International career

 Robshaw was retained as captain for the 2015 Six Nations Championship, and played every minute of England's campaign.
-He was widely praised for his captaincy as England won the opening game 21-16 away in Wales, with the captain contributing a mammoth 26 tackles.
+He was widely praised for his captaincy as England won the opening game 21–16 away in Wales, with the captain contributing a mammoth 26 tackles.
 However, the game started five minutes late because Robshaw engaged in a standoff in the Millennium Stadium tunnel, refusing to take his side out only to be left waiting in the cold by the Welsh.
 However, England fell agonisingly short of the title on the final day of the championship, beating France 55-35 whilst needing to win by 27 points.
 This meant England finished second for the fourth time in a row under the leadership of Robshaw and coach Stuart Lancaster.

-Following England's dismal performance at the 2015 Rugby World Cup, Robshaw lost his national captaincy in January 2016 to hooker Dylan Hartley, but retained his place as a starter, changing positions that year, being shifted to blindside flanker.
+Following England's dismal performance at the 2015 Rugby World Cup, Robshaw lost his national captaincy in January 2016 to hooker Dylan Hartley, but retained his place as a starter, but shifted to blindside flanker that year.
 England won the Grand Slam in 2016, and then toured Australia, whitewashing the Wallabies in the three-test series.
-Robshaw earned his 50th test cap and, in the same game, Man of the Match, as he helped England clinch the series win with a 23-7 victory in the second test.
+Robshaw earned his 50th test cap and Man of the Match, as he helped England clinch the series win with a 23–7 victory in the second test.

-Robshaw continued to be an integral part of the England team under Eddie Jones; although he missed England’s victorious 2017 6 Nations campaign through injury, he was part of the leadership group of a largely inexperienced side that toured Argentina in 2017- winning the series 2-0- and captained England for the final time in that year’s autumn internationals, in a win against Samoa.
+Robshaw continued to be an integral part of the England team under Eddie Jones; although he missed England's victorious 2017 Six Nations campaign through injury, he was part of the leadership group of a largely inexperienced side that toured Argentina in 2017 - winning the series 2-0.
+He captained England for the final time in that year's autumn internationals, in a win against Samoa.
 Robshaw played his final test for England on the 2018 tour to South Africa, in winning the final test.

-Injury during the 2018-19 season, combined with the emergence of Mark Wilson, Tom Curry and Sam Underhill, saw Robshaw phased out of the team by the time of the 2019 Rugby World Cup.
+Injury during the 2018–19 season, the emergence of Mark Wilson, Tom Curry and Sam Underhill, saw Robshaw phased out of the team by the time of the 2019 Rugby World Cup.

 He finished his international career having started all 66 of his international caps.
 Only Rory Underwood and Will Carling earned more starts without ever coming off the bench for England.
 He also finished his career with the second-most England appearances as captain (43) behind Carling (59), but is the all-time leader in the Professional era.

 Cancellation of 2020 Barbarians vs England

 Robshaw had been picked in the Barbarians Squad to face England on 25 October 2020 in a warm-up match before the resumption of the delayed 2019-20 Six Nations season.

-Unfortunately, 12 members of the Barbarians squad including Chris Robshaw were found to be breach of Covid-19 protocols.
+12 members of the Barbarians squad including Robshaw were found to be breach of COVID-19 protocols.
 Following an attempt to replace these squad members and retain the fixture, another breach of the protocols came to light resulting in the complete cancellation of the fixture.

 International tries

+Television appearances

+In 2025, Robshaw was a contestant in Strictly Come Dancing series 23.
+He finished in 13th place after being eliminated in Week 4.